ncallaway/bevy_prototype_networking_laminar/README.md

 When on the server, you:

 - can control the position of the cube with `WASD`
-- can click the "send a message" button to add random message to the `MESSAGES` list
+- can click the "send a note" button to add random note to the `NOTES` list

 #### Client